MomentEvents/Where2Be-Server/README.md

 Run `pip3 install bcrypt` if not installed

-Run `Python api.app` or Run `python3 -m uvicorn api.app:app --reload` for debugging
+Run `Python app` or Run `python3 -m uvicorn app:app --reload` for debugging